Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 Key Takeaways

-Be aware of when you’ll need to stop contributing to your HSA account if you have one.
-This depends on if you delay Medicare past your Initial Enrollment period or not.
+• Be aware of when you’ll need to stop contributing to your HSA account if you have one.
+This depends on whether you delay Medicare past your Initial Enrollment period or not.

 Where to Start

 So can you have private insurance and Medicare?
 Yes, but there are many factors to consider.
-Deciding all of these things requires some careful cost benefit analysis between the costs for Medicare and the costs, copays and deductibles of your group coverage as well as the benefits for each.
-May River Medicare Insurance can you walk through the process and advise you on the parts you need to consider.
+Deciding all of these things requires some careful cost analysis between the costs for Medicare and the costs, copays, and deductibles of your group coverage.
+A May River medicare agent can walk through all of this and advise you on the parts you need to consider.
 If it makes sense for you to stay with your employer coverage, we’ll be the first to tell you.

 This website has additional reading about Medicare coordination.
 See our posts for Medicare and Employer coverage for employer plans with less than 20 people.
 We also have a Medicare coordination of benefits post for employer plans with more than 20 people.